Global Shift In Education

 Level III: Holistic oversight, deep system insight, global understanding.
 (Head)

 This is about the holistic overview and systems thinking.
 This is about scientific understanding of the whole

 system we are part of called Earth (including natural processes, society, history, eco sphere, etc) and this is about spiritual essences that give meaning to the human experience, that touch upon deeper values and principles that permeate everything.
 Any school, country may have different visions about these values and principles, still we see this is where religions and native tribal understanding meet and thus contribute to and conflate with each other.
 They need to understand what their professional work contributes to, how if fits in the bigger system.
 Here’s a link to a TEDx talk I did on this.

 The Five Essential Approaches for Learning in a complex world.

 There is something big at stake.
+Wildlife on our planet is dying like crazy.
+Forest and clean water are reduced every day.
 The state of our planet needs people who are more aware of their role in the bigger picture.
 We need people better at listening to their deeper selves and more willing to live their individual path and the contribution to our world that rises from this.
 They need to be able to answer questions like: How to act responsible within a complexity?
 How to thrive within chaos?
 Here we find that essential approaches in many traditions in the world offer corner stones to what education should encompass to help people grow towards these new realities we can’t fully predict yet.